 We have designated the interest rate swap as a cash flow hedge and assess the hedge effectiveness both at the onset of the hedge and at regular intervals throughout the life of the derivative.
 To the extent that the interest rate swap is highly effective in offsetting the variability of the hedged cash flows, changes in the fair value of the derivative are included as a component of other comprehensive loss on our condensed consolidated balance sheets.
 Although we have determined at the onset of the hedge that the interest rate swap will be a highly effective hedge throughout the term of the contract, any portion of the fair value swap subsequently determined to be ineffective will be recognized in earnings.
-As of August 31, 2021, the fair value of the hedge was a loss of \$4.8 million, which was included in other noncurrent liabilities on our condensed consolidated balance sheets.
+On January 25, 2022, we amended our prior credit facility (see Note 8: Debt).
+We reassessed the hedge in connection with the debt amendment and determined that it is still highly effective.
+As of February 28, 2022, the fair value of the hedge was a loss of \$0.9 million, which was included in other noncurrent liabilities on our condensed consolidated balance sheets.